 You can make an index in a LATEX document by using the makeidx package.
-However, this package requires you to run the makeindex command.
-Simply add the USE_INDEX option anywhere in the add_latex_document arguments, and makeindex will automatically be added to the build.
+However, this package requires you to run the makeindex program.
+Simply add the USE\INDEX option anywhere in the add\latex\document arguments, and makeindex will automatically be added to the build.